Inskip, Queensland: Geography

+Rainbow Beach airfield is within the locality (25.8525°S 153.0695°E).

 History

 Inskip Point Provisional School opened circa 1884 and closed circa 1893.
 It reopened circa 1895, closing permanently circa 1896.

 In 2011, a large sinkhole consumed much of the beach at Inskip Point, with the hole size estimated at 100 m+ long and 50 m+ deep.

 In September 2015, a large sinkhole opened up near Rainbow Beach, affecting campers along Inskip Point.
 Fishermen were the first to notice the shoreline quickly receding into the ocean around 10:30 pm.
 One witness described the opening of the sinkhole as "sounded like a thunder noise" while another said "it was amazing to see".
 The sinkhole was 150 metres long, 50 metres wide and three metres deep.
 The sinkhole swallowed up one car, a caravan, a camper trailer and several tents.
 140 people were evacuated from the campground, but no injuries were reported.
 Most of the campers were able to move their vehicles out of harm's way before their campsites were submerged in water.